-- 1/ Unreasonable or unnecessary costs are those costs not generally recognized as ordinary, prudent, relevant, or necessary within established practices.
+- Unreasonable or unnecessary costs are those costs not generally recognized as ordinary, prudent, relevant, or necessary within established practices.
 Unreasonable costs exceed the costs that would be incurred by a prudent person in conducting a competitive business.
-In this instance, the unreasonable costs were those fees that were charged to FHA borrowers that were not customary or reasonable, such as bond program and discount fees (see appendix E). - 2/ Recommendations that funds be put to better use are estimates of amounts that could be used more efficiently if an Office of Inspector General (OIG) recommendation is implemented.
-These amounts include reductions in outlays, deobligation of funds, withdrawal of interest, costs not incurred by implementing recommended improvements, avoidance of unnecessary expenditures noted in pre-award reviews, and any other savings that are specifically identified.
-In this instance, implementation of recommendations 1B, 1C, and 1D will reduce FHA's risk of loss to the insurance fund.
-The amount noted for recommendation 1B reflects the statistical sample projection results annualized (\$50,814,704), looking forward 1 full year, multiplied by the 50 percent FHA loss severity rate.17 The amount noted for recommendation 1C was calculated as follows:
+In this instance, the unreasonable costs were those fees charged to FHA borrowers that were not customary or reasonable, such as bond program fees (see appendix E). - 2/ Recommendations that funds be put to better use are estimates of amounts that could be used more efficiently if an Office of Inspector General (OIG) recommendation is implemented.
+These amounts include reductions in outlays, deobligation of funds, withdrawal of interest, costs not incurred by implementing recommended improvements, avoidance of unnecessary expenditures noted in preaward reviews, and any other savings that are specifically identified.
+In this instance, implementing recommendations 1B, 1C, and 1D will reduce FHA's risk of loss to the insurance fund.
+The amount noted for recommendation 1B was calculated as follows: unpaid principal for 62 loans with ineligible gifts (\$11,061,603) multiplied by the 50 percent FHA loss severity rate.
+The amount noted for recommendation 1C was calculated as follows: \$138, 430 (average unpaid balance per loan with ineligible gifts) multiplied by 233 loans (308 loan universe minus 75 sample loans) equals \$32,254,273 multiplied by the 50 percent FHA loss severity rate.21 The amount noted for recommendation 1D reflects the statistical sample projection results annualized (\$31,977,413), looking forward 1 full year, multiplied by the 50 percent FHA loss severity rate.22